se-sic/coronet/README.md

 When selecting a version to work with, you should consider the following points:
 - Each version (i.e., a tag) contains, at least, a major and a minor version in the form `v{major}.{minor}[.{bugfix}]`.
 - On the branch `master`, there is always the most recent and complete version.
-- You should always work with the current version on the `master` branch, *unless* there is a branch called `{your_version}-fixes` (e.g., `v3.0-fixes`), then select this one as it contains backported bugfixes for this version.
-Sometimes, we will annotate such branches with continuous version numbers indicating bugfix releases (e.g., `v3.0.2`).
+- You should always work with the current version on the `master` branch.
+If you, nentheless, work on a former version, there might be a branch called `{your_version}-fixes` (e.g., `v2.3-fixes`) when we have fixed some extreme bugs in the current version, then select this one as it contains backported bugfixes for the former version.
+We will backport some very important bugfixes only in special cases and only for the last minor version of the second last major version.
 - If you are confident enough, you can use the `dev` branch.

 ### Needed R packages